Alfred M. Glossbrenner Mansion

 Alfred M. Glossbrenner Mansion is a historic home located at Indianapolis, Indiana.
 It was built about 1910, and is a 2 1/2-story, Jacobethan Revival style brick dwelling with limestone trim.
 It has a porte cochere and sun porch with Tudor arched openings.
 It features a multi-gabled roof, stone mullions, buttresses, and tall chimneys.

+History

+The house was built for publisher and politician Alfred Morton Glossbrenner, who owned it until his death in 1938.

-It was converted to medical offices in the 1950s.
+It was converted to medical offices for Dr. Joseph Walther in the 1950s.

 It was listed on the National Register of Historic Places in 1982.